codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-app-store.md

 **Action required: none**

-This checkpoint is fully handled by Codat as we handle the connectivity with Xero's API.
+Our Xero integration covers the requirements of this checkpoint in full.

 ### 10. Paging

 **Action required: none**

-This checkpoint is fully handled by Codat as we handle the connectivity with Xero's API.
+Our Xero integration covers the requirements of this checkpoint in full.

 ### 11. Webhooks

 **Action required: none**

-This checkpoint is fully handled by Codat as we handle the connectivity with Xero's API.
+Our Xero integration covers the requirements of this checkpoint in full.
 However, ensure you use appropriate webhooks as you interact with the Codat API.
 You can learn more about the [webhooks we provide](/using-the-api/webhooks/core-rules-types) and [how to set them up](/using-the-api/webhooks/core-rules-create).

 ---